OSU football: Beavers can't keep pace with high-powered Buckeyes

 The second half was delayed for 72 minutes due to weather.

-As much as Beavers fans may have hoped, there was no Omaha weather-delay magic — Oregon State rallied to beat Washington in an elimination game at the College World Series to keep the season alive, one that ended with the Beavers third national title in June — on this day.
+As much as Beavers fans may have hoped, there was no Omaha weather-delay magic on this day.
+In June, Oregon State rallied to beat Washington in an elimination game at the College World Series to keep the season alive, one that ended with the Beavers' third national title.

-That dream seemed to end on the first play of the third quarter as Haskins hit McLaurin for six yards and he took it the rest of the way for a 75-yard touchdown.
+That dream seemed to end on the first play of the third quarter as Haskins hit McLaurin for 6 yards and he took it the rest of the way for a 75-yard touchdown.

 However, on the Beavers’ first possession of the third quarter, Pierce went 80 yards around the right side for a touchdown to make it 49-21.